What’s the BEST TOOL we have for building FLUENCY and COMPREHENSION?

 - Coach students in how to read “as the character”, with clarity, diction and appropriate pacing.
 (Students, especially in upper grades, are rarely taught how to read orally.)

-- After the reading is polished and ready, you may want to give students an opportunity to add music and props to the final performance.
+- After the reading is polished and ready, you might want to give students an opportunity to add music and props to the final performance, but this is not essential to Reader’s Theater.

 HIP READERS THEATER BOOK has more teaching ideas and a collection of 16 scripts at easy reading levels.
 The READERS THEATER LIBRARY PACK includes the book of scripts and copies of all 16 HIP novels from which the scripts are excerpted.